The Next Economy Forum 2025 Concludes with Landmark Success at the House of Lords & Oxford University - www.lokmattimes.com

 The Next Economy Forum 2025 Concludes with Landmark Success at the House of Lords & Oxford University

-London [UK], November 15: Brand Vista Consulting, in association with Guidance Forever, International Academic and Management Association (IAMA), Skin Seal, DG Events Management and Teri Job, successfully hosted the two-day global leadership gathering The Next Economy Forum 2025 on 03rd November at the House of Lords, UK Parliament, and 04th November at Oxford University.
+London [United Kingdom], November 15: Brand Vista Consulting, in association with Guidance Forever, International Academic and Management Association (IAMA), Skin Seal, DG Events Management and Teri Job, successfully hosted the two-day global leadership gathering — The Next Economy Forum 2025 — on 03rd November at the House of Lords, UK Parliament, and 04th November at Oxford University.

 Designed as a forward-thinking platform to reimagine future economic and social frameworks, the forum was centered around the theme: